ABI-Covid-19/moh-data/README.md

 # COVID-19 NZ Data Processing

-A simple script to automatically fetch, process, and plot the NZ covid-19 cases data from the Ministry of Health's website (https://health.govt.nz).
+Script to automatically fetch, process, and plot the NZ covid-19 data from the Ministry of Health's website (https://health.govt.nz).

 Getting started:
 -